kavijeshramgosh/unittest_and_import_structure/README.md

 If you're interested in \_\_init\_\_.py read each \_\_init\_\_.py and scripts

 If you're interested in getting unit testing set up read the unit test scripts

+Note: if you are unfamiliar with pyproject.toml or conda, you can go through conda instructions